RSE2107A-AY2122T3-Team-1/Final-Competition/README.md

 # Final-Competition
-Files pertaining to the competition
+This repository contains files pertaining to the competition.